e-scooter-2077/documentation/Ubiquitous Language.md

 - a [real-world payment](#real-world-payment)
 - an [in-app payment](#in-app-payment)
 ### Payment legacy system
-The preexisting service that manages user data and payments for the [e-scooter service](#e-scooter-service).
+The preexisting service that manages customer data and payments for the [e-scooter service](#e-scooter-service).
 ### Virtual Currency
 The amount of imaginary money for every customer.
 Used to pay scooter [rents](#rent).
 It can be obtained through [real-world purchases](#real-world-payment).